What is Exposure Triangle | Everything You Need to Know About Exposure Triangle

 Conclusion

-In conclusion, mastering the exposure triangle in photography opens endless possibilities to capture stunning images.
+Mastering the exposure triangle in photography opens endless possibilities to photograph stunning images.
 Just like adjusting the knobs on a radio to find the perfect frequency, tweaking silt, shutter speed, and ISO creates a harmonious balance of light and shadows in our photographs.
 For instance, during a recent sunset photo shoot, I used a wider aperture to emphasize the warm hues of the sky, a fast shutter speed to freeze the waves’ mobility, and a moderate ISO to maintain clarity in the scene.

 Check out our free courses here: Photoshop Course and Lightroom Course.